-Dr. Fujita has served or currently sits on the Board of Directors and Board of Trustees for numerous organizations, including The Ohio State University, The Musical Arts Association that governs The Cleveland Orchestra, The Cleveland Foundation and chairs its Finance and Administration Committee, Cleveland Clinic Hillcrest Hospital and also on its Quality, Safety and Patient Experience Committee, The U.S.-Japan Council Board of Councilors, The Great Lakes Science Center, Global Cleveland, the Cleveland Council on World Affairs, the Greater Cleveland Partnership, and Hawken School.
+Dr. Fujita has served or currently sits on the Board of Directors and Board of Trustees for numerous organizations, including The Ohio State University, The Musical Arts Association that governs The Cleveland Orchestra, The Cleveland Foundation and chairs its Governance Committee, Cleveland Clinic Hillcrest Hospital and also on its Quality, Safety and Patient Experience Committee, The U.S.-Japan Council Board of Councilors, The Great Lakes Science Center, Global Cleveland, the Cleveland Council on World Affairs, the Greater Cleveland Partnership, and Hawken School.
 He also serves on the Cleveland Healthcare Strategy Council and the President’s Visiting Committee, International Visiting Committee and the Inamori Center of Ethics and Excellence Advisory Board at Case Western Reserve University.
 Dr. Fujita served two terms on the U.S. Manufacturing Council for the U.S. Secretary of Commerce, sat on its U.S. Tax and Export subcommittee and co-chaired the Energy Policy Subcommittee.

 Dr. Fujita is a frequent invited lecturer at various institutions, organizations and conferences for national and international audiences.
 In addition, he published his autobiography, “A Pathfinder” from Shogakukan, Japan, in October 2013.
 Dr. Fujita attended Waseda University in Tokyo, Japan and completed his Bachelor of Arts in Mathematics and Physics at Monmouth College in Monmouth, Illinois.
 He received his doctorate in Physics from Case Western Reserve University in Cleveland, Ohio.